Duda and Squarespace are cloud- and web-based SaaS platforms that allow users to build websites and e-commerce storefronts.

 Selecting the right site builder, just like any other product, requires research – or at least thumbing through reviews to see what other people think of it and what their experiences are.
 In this case, it’s totally natural and justified to care about what other people think.
 Reviews are a good indicator of what you can expect from a product.

 Things are a tiny bit different on another credible customer review site, G2, where both platforms fare pretty well.
-However, based on 296 reviews, Duda holds slightly better customer ratings compared to Squarespace, which has been reviewed 907 times.
+However, based on around 700 reviews, Duda holds slightly better customer ratings compared to Squarespace, which has about 1,000 reviews.

 So, from the data derived from two reliable review sites, we can conclude that Duda holds better ratings, but Squarespace is much more used.